nextflow-io/nextflow/docs/config.md

 : The name of the batch service region, e.g. `westeurope` or `eastus2`.
 This is not needed when the endpoint is specified.

 `azure.batch.terminateJobsOnCompletion`
-: Enables the Batch Job to automatically terminate a job once all tasks have completed (default: `true`).
+: Terminate each job once all of its tasks have completed (default: `true`).

 `azure.batch.pools.<name>.autoScale`
 : Enable autoscaling feature for the pool identified with `<name>`.